Once-in-a-lifetime Italy - Orient Express, Venice, Lake Como, Florence, Amalfi Coast and Rome

 Relaxing here is easy; the hotel has a secluded outdoor pool in the gardens and its own man-made beach, located just in front of the water-on-water floating pool on the lake.
 The indoor infinity pool and spa look out over the water and offer luxurious Santa Maria Novella products and treatments.
 The hotel also has its own water limos for when you want to explore and discover the lake.

-An arbiter of international style, Milan is Italy’s financial and industrial heart, a thoroughly modern European city with a great history not far under the surface.
-Whether shopping, seeing da Vinci’s Last Supper, dining or out discovering hip canal-side bars, Milan is a city with an overlooked charm hiding just beneath the chic surface.
+An arbiter of international style, Milan is Italy’s financial and industrial heart, a thoroughly modern European city with a great history not far beneath the surface.
+Whether shopping, seeing Leonardo da Vinci’s Last Supper, dining out or discovering hip canal-side bars, Milan is a city with an overlooked charm hiding just beneath the chic surface.

 The Teatro alla Scala was founded under the auspices of the Empress Maria Theresa of Austria, to replace the Royal Ducal Theatre which was destroyed by a fire.
 Designed by the great neoclassical architect Giuseppe Piermarini, La Scala opened in the summer of 1778 and has been hosting world-class opera and ballet ever since.